acuminous/scamp/README.md

 An advance Node.js RabbitMQ client from the author of [Rascal](https://github.com/guidesmiths/rascal).
 It is in the early stages of development, has an unstable API and is **not production ready**.

 ## Connection Topologies
-Scamp allows you to choose your connection topology by providing a range of pluggable connection and channel sources.
+Scamp allows you to choose your connection topology by providing a range of pluggable connection and channel sources, allowing you to optimise your application for performance and reliability.
 For example...

-#### Dedicated connection with a dedicated channel
+#### A reliable connection with a reliable channel

       ┌─────────────────────────┐                                            ┌─────────────────────────┐
       │                         │                 Connection                 │                         │
       │                         ├────────────────────────────────────────────┤                         │